rebcabin/rebcabin.github.com/source/_posts/2012-12-08-anonymous-memoizing-lazy-lists.markdown

 A vastly prettier version of this blog can be found in the CDF file here: [https://dl.dropbox.com/u/1997638/LazyLambda003.cdf](https://dl.dropbox.com/u/1997638/LazyLambda003.cdf).
 Wolfram's free CDF reader is found at [http://www.wolfram.com/cdf-player/](http://www.wolfram.com/cdf-player/).

-One reason to care about anonymized computations is that naming things costs memory.
-Naming things means writing definitions and storing them in tables.
-A huge advantage of compiled programming languages is that all this name management is done at compile time and there is no run-time cost for it in "release builds" that have names stripped out.
-Interpreted languages can have some of this cost savings if we can avoid naming things.
+One reason to care about anonymized computations is that naming things costs memory, and it's the kind of memory that lasts from one computation to another -- session memory.
+Naming things means writing definitions and storing them in tables for access in later computations.
+Building up big memoization tables as definitions can cost a LOT of memory.
+We can save this cost if we can avoid naming things, storing information in function parameters that only last the lifetime of a single computation.

 ## NON-ANONYMOUS LAZY LISTS